WhiteDeathFIN/Crunchyroll-Unblocker/README.md

 Fork by: Santeri Hetekivi
 =====================

-Page that loads on clock set to queue page.
+Added Options page for setting the page that loads on click.